brianclee-gh/cube/client/src/components/Overview/process.md

              - sets current style product skus in product info state for Cart to use
              - sets style title based on selected style

-     []        - Create Checkmark on selected style
-     []        - Toggle State of selected to show checkmark []       - store currently selected in state, toggle will change active selection
+     [x]        - Create Checkmark on selected style [x]        - Toggle State of selected to show checkmark [x]        - store currently selected in state, toggle will change active selection

      [] - Read (#) of Reviews Component